 As the ultimate purpose of EOP education is to promote learners' occupation-related communication concerning their specialization, skills and strategies should be intergrated into the classroom process (Mostafavi et al., 2021).
 Some classroom activities, such as role play and simulated tasks, are recommended as these activities are supposed to place students in real-world scenarios for authentic communication (Hargie, 2019).
 Also, as occupation-oriented communication is discourse-sensitive (Hewings, 2002), intercultural issues are worth attention, particularly in English-as-lingua-franca (ELF) contexts.
-As Aguilar (2018) and Evans and Suklun (2017) noted, students will, sooner or later, communication capacities may prepare students for workplace communication and therefore increase their employability.
+As Aguilar (2018) and Evans and Suklun (2017) noted, students will, sooner or later, communicate with people from different cultures in the current globalized world, and intercultural communication capacities may prepare students for workplace communication and therefore increase their employability.